Exodio/mern-project/README.md

 2. :arrows_counterclockwise: The application is running on localhost:3000 and it will automatically load up on your browser.

-3. :bangbang: Remember to place your unique MongoDB key in server/config/dev.js in order to run the application accordingly.
+3. :bangbang: Remember to place your unique MongoDB key in server/config/dev.js in order to run the application accordingly(!only if it is not listed).

 ## :bookmark_tabs: Detailed Summary